ameninadogorro/ameninadogorro/README.md

 <img src="A me.png">
 <h2>Hi, I'm Ana!</h2>
-<p>I've been programming since I was 16 and I'm a skater, drummer and IOS developer ✨
+<p>I've been programming since I was 16 and I'm a skater, drummer and iOS developer ✨

 - 🌱 Studying and improving my skills in IOS development, Machine Learning and Design.
 - 🚀 Student at Instituto Federal de Educação, Ciência e Tecnologia do Ceará (IFCE).